Capital punishment in Maryland: Early history

 Up until the second half the 20th century, most executions were by hanging.
 The exceptions were a soldier shot for desertion, two slaves hanged in chains, and one female slave who was burned at the stake.
 All hangings were performed in public in the county where the offense took place.

 In 1809, the Maryland legislature enacted laws that provided for murder in varying degrees.
 The mandatory punishment for first-degree murder was given as death.
 New laws came into force in 1908 which allowed the sentencing judge discretion, giving the option of life imprisonment.
 Then in 1916, the jury was given the option of deciding if they wished to impose the death penalty during their deliberations.
 They could now return a sentence of guilty "without capital punishment."

 It was not uncommon for photographers to capture the final moments of a Maryland convict and offer these photos for sale following the execution.
-For example, on October 20, 1905, John M. Simpers was executed for murdering Judge Albert Constable.
+For example, on October 20, 1905, John M. Simpers was executed for murdering Albert Constable.
 A photographer permanently captured that autumn scene in a series of shots.

 This changed under new state laws in 1922, which required all hangings to be executed at the Metropolitan Transition Center (formerly known as the Maryland State Penitentiary) in Baltimore.
 It was designed to get rid of "the curious mobs that frequent hangings taking place in the counties of this State, and who attempt to make public affairs of the same."
 75 men were hanged on the Penitentiary gallows.
 Of these, 12 hangings were double hangings and on two occasions triple hangings took place.
 The first indoor hanging in the state, would come before this time though, with an execution on January 3, 1913, in the Baltimore City Jail, which only had invited guests present.

 There is one known instance of a botched execution by hanging.
 On January 30, 1930, Jack Johnson stood on the trapdoor after being convicted of a double murder.
 But as he fell through, the rope snapped and he fell to the ground below.
 He was left badly injured and carried to the top of the gallows on a stretcher.
 There, a new rope was placed around his neck and he was hanged, supported by a stretcher.

 The Maryland government decided in 1955 to change the method of execution to the use of gas inhalation.
 A total of four men were executed by this method, the first on June 28, 1957.